 At the same time as step 3, the NPAC SMS sends individual M-DELETE for all the old serviceProvNPA-NXX-X objects to the SOAs who are supporting the object according to the NPAC Customer SOA NPA-NXX-X Indicator in their service provider profile on the NPAC SMS.

 The Local SMS responds to the M-DELETE.

 The SOA responds to the M-DELETE.

 NPAC SMS deletes the old serviceProvNPA-NXX object locally.

-NPAC SMS responds to the M-DELETE.